Update: Offer expired!

 Expanded Plan B availability

-No airline besides United offers a Plan B redemption.
+No airline besides United offers a Plan B style award redemption.

 The advantage of United MileagePlus